 Boating and Fishing

 Ponds, rivers, and streams are plentiful within Wompatuck State Park, providing RV visitors with plenty of boating and fishing opportunities.
-There is a boat launch at the Aaron River Reservoir for non-motorized boats such as canoes and kayaks.
-Fishing is also allowed in certain parts of the park, with common catches including bluegill and bass.
-No motorized boats of any kind are allowed in the park, but many visitors enjoy the relaxing and leisurely experience the pond provides.
+If you brought your canoe or kayak with you, head to the boat dock on the Arron River Reservior to access the water.
+Fishing is also allowed in certain parts of the park, with common catches, including bluegill and bass.
+No motorized boats of any kind are permitted in the park, but many visitors enjoy the relaxing and leisurely experience the pond provides.

-If you're a hunter, make sure to pack your shotgun or bow and arrow with you in the rig because hunting is allowed in certain areas of the park.
-The only restrictions are you can only use a shotgun or bow and arrow and you cannot hunt deer.
+If you're a hunter, make sure to pack your shotgun or bow and arrow with you in your Sprinter van because hunting is permitted in some regions of the park.
+The only restrictions are that you can only use a shotgun or bow and arrow, and you cannot hunt deer.
 While this may turn some visitors off of the idea of hunting, there is still plenty of other game to hunt, including rabbits.
 Any hunter knows the thrill of the hunt is half the fun anyway.
 Make sure you have the proper license before hunting at the park, though.
-You may need to take a class before being able to get a hunting license.
+You may need to take a class before being able to get a hunting license in the state of Massachusetts.